MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 **Steps:**

 - Put handling tunnel (see image {ref}`below <tunnel>`) in mouse home cage for at least 7 hours (maybe overnight, may require coordination with mouse colony staff).
 Let them sniff it, climb it and cross it by themselves.
 This can start the same day as the familiarization with the experimenter phase (*Step 1*).
 - Once they have graduated from *Step 1*, they can be lifted with the tunnel.
+Wait for the mouse to enter the tube. and very gently lift the tube up off the ground and then place it back down.
-- When the mouse is inside the tunnel, lift the tunnel to the height of the rim of the cage for 10 seconds.
+- When the mouse is inside the tunnel, lift the tunnel to the height of the rim of the cage for 10 seconds and place it back down.
+Each time, increase the length of time that they are in tube so that they get used to being picked up.
-- Gently put the mouse back to home cage, and wait them cross the tunnel again (to demonstrate comfort).
+- Gently put the mouse back to home cage, and wait that they cross the tunnel again (to demonstrate comfort).
+- Repeat multiple times.

 ```{image} ../../docs/images/tunnel.png